KyleGough/learning-rust/README.md

 ```rust
 let arr: [i32, 4] = [64; 4];
 ```
 If an invalid array index is accessed (such as from user input) then Rust will throw a runtime error and exit the program without executing further code.
+Arrays must be indexed with the type `usize`.

 ## Enums
 - `Result` - an enum with the variants `Ok` and `Err`